CZ-NIC/knot-resolver/modules/graphite/README.rst

 		}
 	}

-The module support sending data to multiple servers at once.
+The module supports sending data to multiple servers at once.

 .. code-block:: lua